georgepapagapitos/habits-ui/README.md

 ## Testing

 The project uses Vitest and React Testing Library for testing.
+Tests are organized alongside the components they test.
 For detailed information, see the [Testing Guide](./docs/testing/testing-guide.md).

 Run tests with: